 EGD is a very safe procedure when performed by physicians who have been trained and are experienced in this endoscopic procedure.
 Precautions are taken with patients who have a heart condition and, in some situations, cardiac monitoring may be necessary during the procedure.
 This is to recognize any abnormal heart rhythm which will require urgent treatment.
-Careful management by the endoscopy nurse usually prevents any aspiration of stomach contents (remember your stomach will, on occasion, contain a little fluid after an overnight fast) but does rarely occur despite optimum management.
+Careful management by the endoscopy nurse usually prevents any aspiration of stomach contents

+Version Date: October 23, 2017 Reviewed and Approved by:Dr.Salman AZIZ, March 2021 (remember your stomach will, on occasion, contain a little fluid after an overnight fast) but does rarely occur despite optimum management.